 Figure \ref{fig:rd_cw_coef_all} provides the visualization of the estimated coefficient functions $\hat{\alpha}(\cdot)$ and $\hat{\beta}(\cdot)$ in Model \eqref{eqn:2dflr}.
 For those methods that do not estimate the 1D coefficient functions directly, the leading left and right singular vectors of the estimated 2D coefficient functions are plotted.

-From the left panels for the day-of-the-year effect, it can be seen that PFPCR, MFPCR, and Ridge are not smooth, GMRF is not quite significant, the bandwidth of FLR+$\textrm{vec}$ is wide, and FBLR and FLR+$\textrm{ave}$ \citep{cai2012minimax} are rather similar with a peak near November and a trough near March.
+The left panels of Figure \ref{fig:rd_cw_coef_all} show the day-of-the-year effect: PFPCR, MFPCR, and Ridge are not smooth; GMRF and FLR+TPK are not significant, since the confidence interval covers 0; the width of the confidence interval of FLR+$\textrm{vec}$ is very large, followed by FLR+$\textrm{ave}$, and FBLR is the narrowest; the shapes of FBLR and FLR+$\textrm{ave}$ \citep{cai2012minimax} are rather similar with a peak near November and a trough near March.
 Such a contrast between Spring and Fall appears at moisture-laden coastal locations \citep{donohoe2020seasonal}, which have warmer autumns and cooler springs than inland stations.
 As a consequence, they have more precipitation.
-However, there is slight difference between FBLR and FLR+$\textrm{ave}$ in that the confidence intervals throughout Summer contain zero for FBLR but not for FLR+$\textrm{ave}$, which implies that temperature variation in the summer has no effect on the precipitation from the results of FBLR.
+However, there is slight difference between FBLR and FLR+$\textrm{ave}$ in that the confidence intervals throughout Summer contain zero for FBLR but not for FLR+$\textrm{ave}$.
+The results of FBLR imply that temperature variation in the summer has no effect on the precipitation.
 This makes sense, as the temperature in the summer at coastal and inland stations has no strong correlation with maritime effect.

-From the right panels for the time-of-the-day effect, it can be seen that GMRF, Ridge, and FLR+$\textrm{vec}$ estimations essentially suggest that there is no hourly effect, while FBLR, PFPCR, and MFPCR reveal and share a significant effect.
+From the right panels of Figure \ref{fig:rd_cw_coef_all} for the time-of-the-day effect, it can be seen that GMRF, FLR+TPK, Ridge, and FLR+$\textrm{vec}$ estimations essentially suggest that there is no hourly effect, while FBLR, PFPCR, and MFPCR reveal and share a significant effect.
 The estimated $\hat{\beta}(\cdot)$'s by the latter three say that more precipitation occurs with warmer daytime and cooler nighttime.
 In other words, more precipitation accompanies larger diurnal temperature variation, which promotes the local breeze circulations caused by land-water temperature differences \citep[e.g.,][]{yang2006mechanisms}, and is essential to convective precipitation in the areas near water bodies (e.g. sea, gulf, lake and river).
 The residuals of FBLR are examined in Appendix \ref{sec:rd weather}, which suggests a fairly good fit of the data.